 Notice that God says "that you are not ensnared."
 A snare in the Bible is a figurative expression of destruction through deception.
 The snare itself does not destroy, but it leads to destruction.
-The Israelites heard these words in the last months before going into the land.
+The Israelites heard these words in the last months before going into the Promised Land.
 God had set the land aside for them, but the people who inhabited it were still there.
 It was a ready-made nation for their use.
 The towns, fortifications, houses, farms, businesses—everything was ready for them to take over.

 Not God's World

 World in I John 2 is the Greek cosmos, and its basic meaning is "an ordered system."
 Because of the disparity between God and this world, it cannot possibly be the world for which God gave His only begotten Son.
 That is the world He created, which He called "very good."
-Nor is He referring to mankind, also part of His creation.
-He loves people and He desires to save them.
+Nor is He referring to humankind, also part of His creation.
+He loves people, and He desires to save them.

 But He does not like man's way of life.
 It is an ordered, human-centered system that is anti-God and anti-Christ.
 Satan sits at its head.
 This system occupies His creation and consists of people that God loves so much that He sent His Son to die for them.
 But He does not love the system!
-It produces people that need to be rescued, and tends to make them worse and worse.
+It produces people that need to be rescued and tends to make them worse and worse.

-When God speaks of "the world," He is identifying all of man's purposes, pursuits, pleasures, practices and places where God is not wanted.
+When God speaks of "the world," He is identifying all of man's purposes, pursuits, pleasures, practices, and places where God is not wanted.
 Much of this world is religious, cultured, refined, intellectual, but it is still anti-God and anti-Christ.

 Christmas is a vivid illustration of the world's power of attraction.
-It plays upon all of a person's senses with pleasant music, lights, colors, foods, clothes, gifts and parties.
+It plays upon all of a person's senses with pleasant music, lights, colors, foods, clothes, gifts, and parties.
 Though it is very attractive, it nonetheless ensnares the person into destruction.
 It does not by itself destroy the person; it is the snare, the trap!

-Anyone who has ever hunted a wild animal like a deer knows one cannot bag his prey by blundering through the woods making noise and leaving his scent everywhere.
+Anyone who has ever hunted a wild animal like a deer knows one cannot bag his prey by blundering through the woods, making noise and leaving his scent everywhere.
 Instead, a hunter makes himself as invisible as possible so that the deer wanders under his stand where he can shoot it.
 The same holds true with trapping smaller animals.
 A successful trapper makes a trap that will entice the animal in without letting it know that it will be caught.

 Adding and Taking Away